ionic-team/stencil-site/src/docs/framework-integration/react.md

 ---
 # React

-With an application built using the `create-react-app` script the easiest way to include the component library is to call `defineCustomElements(window)` from the `index.js` file.
+With an application built using the `create-react-app` script the easiest way to include the component library is to call `defineCustomElements()` from the `index.js` file.
 Note that in this scenario `applyPolyfills` is needed if you are targeting Edge or IE11.

 ```tsx